emacs-mirror/emacs/mps/manual/source/topic/root.rst

     description could not be allocated, or another :term:`result code` if there was another error.

-    The registered root destription persists until it is destroyed by calling :c:func:`mps_root_destroy`.
+    The registered root description persists until it is destroyed by calling :c:func:`mps_root_destroy`.